material-motion/material-motion/specifications/expressions.md

     expression = Tween().fadeIn().withEasingCurve(easeOut)

-A term may return an instance of a **modifier** that can be used to further configure the expression.
+A term may return an instance of a **modifier** that can be used to further configure the motion expression.

 **Example modifier definition:**